Sigma3Wolf/NotWorking/README.md

 the modification to Microsoft template are as follow:

-1. in App.razor, change baseRef to: (https://MyDomain.ca/Subdir/)
+1. in App.razor, change baseRef to /Subdir/ base href="/Subdir/"
-	base href="/Subdir/"

 2. Change Program.cs